 HIV-associated peripheral neuropathy may also be the result of HIV itself or vitamin B12 deficiency.
 In such cases, treatment focuses on the underlying cause.
 These patients typically receive highly active antiretroviral therapy (HAART) and/or vitamin B12 supplementation.

-Currently, no drug treatment has been approved to repair nerve damage in PN patients.
+Drug treatments have not been approved to repair nerve damage in PN patients.
 However, several medications, including topical (applied to the skin) anesthetics, antidepressants, anticonvulsants (anti-seizure drugs), and narcotic pain relievers, are available to relieve symptoms.

 Anticonvulsants, antidepressants, antiretroviral therapy, antiretrovirals, ART, cobalamin, fusion inhibitor, HAART, highly active antiretroviral therapy, HIV, human immunodeficiency virus, narcotic pain relievers, narcotics, nerve, nerve cell, nerve damage, nerve pain, nervous system, neuron, neuropathy, nerves, pain, peripheral neuropathy, peripheral nervous system, PN, protease inhibitors, reverse transcriptase inhibitors, vitamin B12 deficiency.